 Expect plenty of icons

 When you walk into an Orthodox church for the first time, expect to see many painted pictures on the walls.
 Some churches have these pictures on every conceivable surface!
-These painted pictures of Christ, the Virgin Mary, and the saints are called icons, and they are very important in Orthodox worship.
+These painted pictures of Christ, the Virgin Mary, and the saints are called icons, and they are an important part of Orthodox spiritual life.

 Icons mean far more to us than ordinary paintings.
-They serve as windows into the sacred realm, into the kingdom of God.
+They serve as windows into the sacred realm of heaven, into the kingdom of God.
 The persons portrayed on these wooden icons are, in a spiritual way, present with us.
 So, do not be alarmed if you see Orthodox Christians crossing themselves in front of the icons and kissing them.

 Isn’t this idolatry?